intmus/inttheory22-23/_11-further-part-writing/c2-voiceleading1stand3rdinv.md

   - This is the one time you can double the fifth in a root position viio because it will result in a doubled root for V6/5, but honestly...it's better to try and avoid them whenever possible

 **Using functional substitutions for pre-dominants**
+- 1: I - IV - V - I
+  - For the IV, we have to take out the D.
+- 2: I - ii6 - V - I
+  - We have to take out the C because ii is no longer a IV. t
+  - To avoid this, double the third in ii6! ii and IV, as explained before, are similar in the same way as V and viio. ii6 can follow the same doubling rules as IV--its third is IV's root, which we saw in #1
-- #3: I - ii6/5 - V - I
+- 3: I - ii6/5 - V - I
   - Voicing for ii6/5, SATB: C D A (F).
-From here, things are business as usual.
-We copy our example over to #1 to continue the exercise...
-- #1: I - IV - V - I
-  - For the IV, we have to take out the D used in the ii6/5.
-The class decided to change it to an F instead because in C, F is the root of IV.
-Copy and paste #3 to the second example...
-- #2: I - ii6 - V - I
-  - This time, we have to take out the C because ii is no longer a seventh chord.
-The class first decided to change it to a D, but this presented a spacing issue where we had octaves between S and A, which gives a hollower sound
-  - To avoid this, double the third in ii6! ii and IV, as explained before, are similar in the same way as V and viio. ii6 can follow the same doubling rules as IV--its third is IV's root, which we saw in #1
 - Essentially: this is a rare thing, much like a frustrated leading tone, but it's still good to know about for the purposes of analysis.
 This one also happens a lot, so it's especially good to know about in advance

 **Function**